The 1950s, Humble Beginnings:

 Also in 2015, a new generation of leadership took over as social co-chairs.
 Katie Griswold and Molly Leitch took the reigns with gusto, beginning with a well-attended and highly acclaimed wine tasting event in February.
 The duo teamed up again for a bevy of summertime activities.
 Over the Memorial Day weekend, the annual Cheeseburger in Paradise party was held, this time with the food on the deck, and the party downstairs.
 The band was situated under the deck; and tables were put in the driveway under lights strung across from the house to Laser masts lashed to the wooden pylons beside the drive.
 This arrangement allowed for more room and better flow; and a great time was had by all.

 Harbor Island Yacht Club remains the Mecca for sailing enthusiasts in and around Nashville.
 With a racing program that continues to grow and change with the times and a clubhouse facility which is second to none in Nashville, the Club’s history has been an ongoing story of work and progress.
-Our club boasts a swelling membership of over 200 families, a strong youth program - with Sail Camp, Sea Scout Ship 851, and the Vanderbilt Sailing Team as its pillars, and great fellowship.
+Our club boasts a swelling membership of nearly 250 families, a strong youth program - with Sail Camp, Sea Scout Ship 851, and the Vanderbilt Sailing Team as its pillars, and great fellowship.
 With continuing support from its members and an enduring spirit of fellowship, willingness, and enthusiasm, the HIYC story will run as long as the currents of Old Hickory Lake.